 Using imagery to create a safe, compassionate inner guide

-Slowing down the pace of therapy to offer warmth and regulation
+Slowing down the pace to offer warmth and regulation

 Practising self-compassion skills together, one gentle step at a time